-The licensed areas within the designated areas for Mussels are classified as Class A meaning that live bivalve molluscs may be collected for direct human consumption and meet the health standards for live bivalve molluscs laid down in the EC Regulation on food safety (Regulation (EC) No 853/2004).
-However, this is a seasonal classification and it reverts to Class B from the 1st of July to the 30th of November, meaning that shellfish may be placed on the market for human consumption only after treatment in a purification centre or after relaying so as to meet the health standards.
-However, this shellfish area is in compliance with the shellfish guideline value for faecal coliforms as noted above.
+The licensed areas within the designated areas for Oysters are classified as Class A meaning that live bivalve molluscs may be collected for direct human consumption and meet the health standards for live bivalve molluscs laid down in the EC Regulation on food safety (Regulation (EC) No 853/2004).
+However, within the designated area this is a seasonal classification and it reverts to Classification B from the 1st of May to the 30th of November, meaning that shellfish may be placed on the market for human consumption only after treatment in a purification centre or after relaying so as to meet the health standards.